Not HSE Registered ?… here’s how to get HSE Certification.

 #3 The Basics to Make Sure Your Kitchen Meets HSE Requirements

-The following are a list of basic criteria that your kitchen/ home must meet to comply with food hygiene legislation and will be taken into consideration when a representative conducts your home visit.
+The following are a list of basic criteria that your kitchen/ home must meet to comply with food hygiene legislation and will be taken into consideration when a representative conducts your home visit if you want to run a home baking business in ireland and pass requirements for a food hygiene certificate for home baking.

 - Keep your cake/ baking ingredients and equipment separate from your normal household food items/ equipment.
 This can be done with either a separate designated press or separate labelled containers, such as clear plastic containers with lids.